Aeroluna/LunaCoopMod/README.md

 Copied from Versus.

+- Fixed an issue where Phoenixs would not face their Graviton Beam target if they were attacking a unit when Graviton launched.
 - Increased the arc of Phoenix Graviton Beam from 0 to 360 for commanders.
 - Increased Lurker attack spine animation speed by 75%.
 - Increased Lurker attack impact model scale by 75%.